 You can also use a Group query to view a list of the items that are part of selected maps.

-- (Optional) Define the Scope, Range or Coded By—refer to Limit the size of Group query results for more information on these options.
+- (Optional) Define the Scope, Range or Coded By.
 Use the Select button to choose specific project items.

 - Click Run.